 SALSUS is a survey of 13 and 15 year old pupils throughout Scotland which explores the prevalence and attitudes towards alcohol, smoking and drugs.
 The last survey was carried out in 2013.
 The numbers vary as some pupils chose not to answer some questions and the sample is small.
-The information does however give an indication of the frequency of teenage drinking at a national level, what was consumed and how they bought it.
-These figures are not broken down by Board area and so it cannot be said with confidence whether this picture is also reflective of the local experience.
+The information does however give an indication as to the frequency of teenage drinking, what is consumed and how they buy it.